xavdid/advent-of-code/solutions/2020/day_7/README.md

 The first time a function is called for a bag, it does the full calculation for every bag in its tree.
 The next time any of those bags are checked (as part of any other bag), the response will be instant.

-Now my soultion runs in 0.016 seconds, a 22.7x improvement.
+Now my solution runs in 0.016 seconds, a 22.7x improvement.

 Breaking complex problems into small problems and caching the results is a technique called [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming#Computer_programming).
 It can lead to huge gains in the speed of recursive algorithms.
 A valuable tool to have in your toolbelt!